 Take advantage of this variety and add more tools to your analysis.

 Weigh up what could bring you even more benefits in order to achieve the goal you set yourself in Point 1.

 Session replays, for example, can provide additional input.

 But also further statistics on the general use of your app (UXCam offers a variety of statistics on users and sessions) can be helpful here.
 No tool is perfect in itself, but a combination of different tools can come close.

 To find out if the changes you’ve made in your mobile app are doing what you had in mind, you can compare the heatmaps before and after your change.

 This can be very informative and will help you to assess the value of your change.
 Change does not end after implementation.
 It has to be analyzed constantly and if necessary, improved further in order to achieve the most satisfactory overall result possible.

-Heatmaps are a tool with many advantages.
-With this list you are well prepared for your next analysis.
+How to read a heat map is a craft.
+With this list, you are well prepared for your next analysis.